RafiMM0609/My-cansat/README.md

   - Vin --> 5V
   - GND --> GND

 For the experiment we must have XCTU software on laptop / PC to see data sent by ESP32.
 After we have done setup we need test if the ESP32 and PC connected correctly.
-You can run
+You can run **XBEE_transmitter.ino** then we can see in XCTU